 - Fixed Cost Shipping- You, the buyer, will pay a flat rate for shipping regardless of where you are located geographically.
 This option usually only applies to smaller lots that don’t require a pallet for shipping.
 The flat rate shipping cost will be included in the order total.

 - Binding Shipping- This option is the most frequently used shipping method by retailers on the B-Stock platform.
 With binding shipping, the cost will vary depending on a few different variables including zip code, weight, density, number of pallets, how many pallet spaces will be used during transport, and a few other factors.
 Here’s an example of how it would look on your screen:

 **Pro-tip!
 If you are a buyer with multiple locations (addresses) you have the ability to switch addresses in the bid field in order to find the cheapest delivery location.
 The system will automatically update according to zip code and show you the different shipping prices in real-time.

 If you win multiple auctions from the same seller and wish to combine the shipping, you will need to first pay for each order in full.
 Once paid, you will be given contact information to coordinate the shipping of your order.
 At this time, you can ask about combining shipments.
-See an example of Costco’s consolidated shipping here.
+Check out an example of Costco’s consolidated shipping.
 If the seller agrees and provides a new shipping price, the difference will be refunded in the form of a B-Stock credit and applied to your account.